daos-stack/daos/src/control/security/README.md

 dmg utility and interfacing with the control plane service for the cluster.
 The control plane service is a distributed service provided by the DAOS cluster and resides on each node acting as a storage node.
-Even though the control plane service is present on every node, a subset of them is relegated as the management nodes, and if you attempt to connect to a non-management node, it will attempt to redirect you to the entry point node for the cluster.
+Even though the control plane service is present on every node, a subset of them is designated as the management nodes, and if you attempt to connect to a non-management node, it will attempt to redirect you to the entry point node for the cluster.
 The connections between dmg and the control plane processes are performed using